Transitioning From Offline To Online – Analog To Digital

 Potential Problems When Collecting Data

 Not knowing where or how data is being collected can lead to issues with proper analysis and the quality of data being stored.
 The reliability of your data is brought into question without appropriate visibility into its source.
 Reliability is the key concept by which data can be used to inform decisions.
-When data is unreliable, you run the risk of making poor decisions which will only harm the program in the long-run.
+When data is unreliable, you run the risk of making poor decisions which will only harm the organization in the long-run.

 Data collection also impacts how sensitive data is stored, identified, and ultimately protected.
 Organizations that collect and use personal data bear legal and ethical responsibility for the handling and protection of this data.
 However, many are unaware of this responsibility, de-prioritize it, or believe they lack the resources to comply with the complex and nuanced requirements of applicable data privacy rules.